BUILDING COMMUNITIES FOR EVERY CHILD THROUGH THE CHILD FRIENDLY CITIES INITIATIVE

-With guidance from UNICEF, communities in the United States are developing action plans to ensure local policies are prioritizing the best interests of children and youth.
+With guidance from UNICEF USA, communities in the United States are adopting child-centered local governance strategies and prioritizing the rights, voices, and best interests of children and youth.

 How We Work | Become a Child Friendly City | CFCI FAQs | CFCI in the News